wp-plugins/squirrly-seo/readme.txt

 5. Upload the squirrly-seo.zip file.
 6. After the upload is finished, click Activate Plugin.
 7. In the menu on the left, there is the "Squirrly" tab now.
 Click it.
-8. In the center, there is a note.
-Click "Fix it for me". (this will start the Squirrly automated SEO for your blog)
-9. Then click "Write a New Post with Squirrly Seo".
+8. Then click "Write a New Post with Squirrly Seo".
-10. Done.
+9. Done.
 Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
 1. Enter a keyword for Squirrly Live SEO Assistant